billthefarmer/blog/notes/content/manage/sd-cards.md

 ---
-title: Sd Cards
+title: SD Cards
 date: 2020-02-16T15:22:08Z
 anchor: sd-cards
-weight: 240
+weight: 430
 ---

 Android allows removable SD cards to be used like a USB stick or as